-- The minimum set-aside requirement elected for the project on Form 8609, line 10c (Part II, line 5c, on the 1991 and earlier revisions), is not met. - The deep rent skewed test (15-40 test) elected for the project on Form 8609, line 10d (Part II, line 5c, on the 1988 revision; Part II, line 5d, on the 1991 revision), is violated.
-The 15-40 test is not an additional test for satisfying the minimum set-aside requirements of section 42(g).
+- The minimum set-aside requirement elected for the project on Form 8609, line 10c (Part II, line 5c, on the 1991 and earlier revisions), is not met, or the entire building is out of compliance with the requirements under section 42. - The deep rent skewed test (15-40 test) elected for the project on Form 8609, line 10d (Part II, line 5c, on the 1988 revision; Part II, line 5d, on the 1991 revision), is violated.
+The 15-40 test is not an additional test for satisfying the minimum set-aside requirements of section 42(g)(1).
 The 15-40 test is an election that relates to the determination of a low-income tenant's income.
 If this test is elected, at least 15% of all low-income units in the project must be occupied at all times during the compliance period by tenants whose income is 40% or less of the area median gross income (or national nonmetropolitan median gross income, when applicable). - You disposed of the building or your entire interest therein during the tax year.
 If you did not post a bond or pledge securities under section 42(j)(6), in addition to using an imputed basis of zero on line 3, you may have to recapture a portion of credits previously taken.
 File Form 8611 to figure and report the recaptured amount.
 This paragraph affects only those taxpayers who dispose of the building or their entire interest therein.
-Those acquiring the building (or any interest therein) are not affected and, if the minimum set-aside requirements are otherwise satisfied, they may take a credit for the fraction of the year the building is owned by them, regardless of whether or not the seller posted a bond or pledged securities. - This is the 12th or later year of the compliance period, and the entire credit has been claimed in prior years.
+Those acquiring the building (or any interest therein) are not affected and, if the minimum set-aside requirements are otherwise satisfied, they may take a credit for the fraction of the year the building is owned by them, regardless of whether or not the seller posted a bond or pledged securities.